WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 }
 ```

+## Webpack & Babel

-Next, you configure webpack to process the `block.js` file and run babel to transform the JSX.
+You configure webpack to process the `block.js` file and run babel to transform the JSX.

 Create the file `webpack.config.js`